-In Ancient Studies, students learn about the history, literature, society, and culture of ancient civilisations, which may include those of Asia-Australia, the Americas, Europe, and Western Asia/North Africa, and the classical civilisations of Greece and Rome.
+Ancient Studies is a HASS subject that covers the history, literature, society and culture of ancient civilizations, which may include Asia-Australia, the Americas, Europe, Western Asia, and the classical civilizations of Greece and Rome.

-Students draw on many other fields of study.
-They consider the environment, social, economic, religious, cultural, and aesthetic aspects of societies.
-Students also explore the ideas and innovations that shape and are shaped by societies.
+Students will learn the skills of source analysis, and consider the environment, social, economic, religious, cultural and artistic/design aspects of societies.
+They will also explore the ideas and innovations from these civilizations that have influenced us today.